 - Develop, if needed, smaller sub-committees to address a specific need.

-- Attending VenueConnect, the committee meeting and governance training at VenueConnect.
+- Attending VenueConnect, and the committee meeting at VenueConnect.

 - Attending training sessions on Coherent Governance at VenueConnect, via webinar, or other options, if available.